msank00/msank00.github.io/_posts/2019-07-21-blog_002_Statistical_Analysis_Part_2.md

 </center>

-- All variables have the same variance;
+- All variables have the **same variance**;
-- The prior probability for all k clusters are the same, i.e. each cluster has roughly equal number of observations;
+- The prior probability for all $k$ clusters are the same, i.e. **each cluster has roughly equal number of observations**;

 **Drawbacks:**
-- If any one of these 3 assumptions is violated, then k-means will fail.
+- If any one of these 3 assumptions is violated, then `k-means` will fail.
 - Number of cluster needs to know beforehand.
 - The clusters should be non-overlapping.